Princess Albertina piercing

-Princess Albertina is a female genital piercing, where a ring enters the urethra and exits through the top of the vagina.
+Princess Albertina is a female genital piercing, where a ring enters the urethra and exits through the top of the vulva.
 Anne Greenblatt described the Princess Albertina to Ralph H. in 1995 as a "relatively new and experimental piercing."
 Its name comes from the fact that it is analogous to the male Prince Albert piercing.

+Circumstances

 This is a relatively rare piercing, as placement is difficult and the potential for urinary tract infections (UTI) may be increased by this piercing.
 This piercing requires the bearer to have a large enough urethra for it to be viable.
 This piercing can be extremely sexually stimulating, as its presence stimulates the nerves of the urethra during intercourse or masturbation.
-It is an advanced piercing and many piercers may not be willing or able to perform it, largely due to the aforementioned concern about UTIs.
 While many male genital piercings are transurethral, the longer length of the male urethra reduces the risk of urinary tract infection due to transurethral piercings.
-The presence of this piercing can alter or divert the flow of urine from the body and may require extra attention during and after urination.
+The presence of this piercing can alter or divert the flow of urine from the body and may cause complications from urination.